 An application for a Minor Subdivision shall be reviewed in accordance with the following procedures.
-In addition, the Project Review Board may require that a Minor Subdivision comply with some or all of the submission requirements for a Major Subdivision.
-The additional information may be required when the Project Review Board finds it necessary to decide if the criteria for approval from Title 30-A M.R.S.A §4404, or the standards of Article 11 of these regulations have been met.
+In addition, the Project Review Board may require that a Minor Subdivision comply with some or all of the submission requirements for a Major Subdivision when the Project Review Board finds that additional information is necessary to decide if the criteria for approval in 30-A M.R.S. §4404, or the standards of Article 11 of this ordinance have been met.